 Martin Graefe is the senior group director of Danish, English, Finnish, Norwegian, Swedish, Pre-K Language Discovery and Adventure Day Camp Language Communities at Concordia Language Villages.
-He has been on staff at Concordia Language Villages for 27 years, being introduced to the Villages via weekend programs for school groups, including eight years as director for year-round programs and 10 years as the associate director for operations.
-In recent years, he has focused on new program development, specifically for pre-K and day camp programs as well as language and cultural immersion training for professional development, the latter targeting the global business community and government agencies.
+He has been on staff at Concordia Language Villages for 28 years, being introduced to the Villages via weekend programs for school groups, including eight years as director for year-round programs and ten years as the associate director for operations.
+In recent years, he has focused on new program development, specifically for pre-K and Adventure Day Camp programs as well as language and cultural immersion training for professional development, the latter targeting the global business community and government agencies.
 He is a native of Germany and has studied French.
-Graefe received his bachelor’s degree from the University of North Dakota, Grand Forks, N.D., and a master’s degree in Business Administration from the Carlson School of Management at the University of Minnesota.
+Martin received his bachelor’s degree from the University of North Dakota, Grand Forks, N.D. and a master’s degree in business administration from the Carlson School of Management at the University of Minnesota.
 Since joining the Villages, he has been involved with Rotary International and the American Camp Association, occasionally presenting at its national conference.

 Mark Chen is a group director for Arabic, Chinese, German, Japanese, Korean and Russian Language Communities with Concordia Language Villages.
 He has extensive experience in teacher development and educational management.
 Before joining Concordia Language Villages full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, Calif.
 He also acted as a supervisor of student teaching at California State University in San Marcos, Calif.
 Kenji holds a B.A. in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Ill. and an M.A. in foreign language education from the Ohio State University.
 He has taught Japanese and Spanish from kindergarten to undergraduate levels for more than 25 years.
 Kenji has been on staff at CLV for 12 years and is a former dean of the Japanese Language Village.